-In various parts of the field of art and science, in his own instance, towards giving clearness, correctness, and complete-
++ In various parts of the field of art and science, in his own instance, towards giving clearness, correctness, and completeness to his own views, the writer of these pages has found it-so at least it has seemed to him-of the greatest use.
+For this

+SECTION XVIII.

-§ XVIII.
-How to plant a Ramean Encyclopedical tree, on any given part of the field of art and science.
+How to plant a Ramean Encyclopædical tree, on any given part of the field of art and science.

-Having, during a long course of years, and on a great variety of occasions, if his conceptions on this subject are not altogether illusory, derived much advantage from the use of the Ramean tree, the author is unwilling to quit this part of the field altogether, without having first thrown out a few hints, which have occurred to him, as capable of affording more or less assistance, to any other person, who, on any occasion, may feel inclined to ness to his own views, the writer of these pages has found it so at least it has seemed to him-of the greatest use.
-For this purpose he had even brought together a few exemplifications.
-But, seeing to what a length they had led him from the main purpose, and considering that where, by any person by whom, after such particular discussion and explanation, the reality of the benefit is not recognized in that part of the field which has here been operated upon, still less reasonable would be the expectation of seeing it recognized on any other ground, of which no more than the slightest and most general view could be presented, he struck them out.
+Having, during a long course of years, and on a great variety of occasions, if his conceptions on this subject are not altogether illusory, derived much advantage from the use of the Ramean tree, the author is unwilling to quit this part of the field altogether, without having first thrown out a few hints, which have occurred to him, as capable of affording more or less assistance, to any other person,^{} who, on any occasion, may feel inclined to make trial of the old logical instrument, thus newly offered to notice.